sterchelen/sensum/README.md

 Memory:
 ![memory](memory.png?raw=true "MEMORY")

 As I've expected, this api is cpu-bounded.
-The cpu load increase as I send more traffic.
+The cpu load increase as I sent more traffic.
 Whereas the memory stay constant.
-My assumption on why we are using at least 600MB, is that we load the json models file into memory.
+My assumption on why we are using at least 600MB, is that we load the json model files into memory.

 ## things to improve
 During my test, I saw a lot of network traffic at the start of the app which corresponds to the models download.
 I didn't find on the documentation how to cache the model, except that we have to contact the [huggingface's team](https://huggingface.co/transformers/installation.html#note-on-model-downloads-continuous-integration-or-large-scale-deployments).

 I had to downgrade the `huggingface` library version because of a `rust` borrow error [issue](https://github.com/huggingface/tokenizers/issues/537).
-I think is due to the number of parallel requests I sent.
+I think it is due to the number of parallel requests I sent.
-So sticking to the latest version may help to improve the performance.
+So sticking to the latest version may help to improve performances.